Stable homotopy groups of spheres: From dimension 0 to 90: Tables

-Table \ref{tab:Toda} lists information about some Toda brackets.
+Whenever possible, we use Greek letter names to refer to specific homotopy elements.
+An expression of the form $\{ x\}$ means that the Toda bracket computation applies to any homotopy element detected by the element $x$ of the Adams $E_\infty$-page.
+An expression of the form $[ x ]$ means that the Toda bracket computation applies to at least one homotopy element that is detected by $x$.

 The third column of Table \ref{tab:Toda} gives an element of the Adams $E_\infty$-page that detects an element of the Toda bracket.
 The fourth column of Table \ref{tab:Toda} gives partial information about indeterminacies, again by giving detecting elements of the Adams $E_\infty$-page.
 We have not completely analyzed the indeterminacies of some brackets when the details are inconsequential for our purposes; this is indicated by a blank entry in the fourth column.
 The fifth column indicates the proof of the Toda bracket, and the sixth column shows where each specific Toda bracket is used in the manuscript.
 See Chapter \ref{ch:Toda} for further discussion.

 Tables \ref{tab:hid-incl} and \ref{tab:hid-proj} gives hidden values of the inclusion $\pi_{*,*} \map \pi_{*,*} C\tau$ of the bottom cell, and of the projection $\pi_{*,*} C\tau \map \pi_{*-1,*+1}$ to the top cell.
 See Section \ref{sctn:tau-extn} for further discussion.